hl7au/au-fhir-base/pages/_includes/au-medicationadministration-intro.md

 **AU Base Medication Administration**  *[[FMM 2](guidance.html)]*

-This profile defines a medication administration structure including core localisation concepts for use in an Australian context.
+This profile defines a medication administration structure that localises core concepts, including terminology, for use in an Australian context.

 The purpose of this profile is to provide national level agreement on core localised concepts.